zmenciso/zc_plot/README.md

 ##  Dependencies

-These utilities have been tested with the following software versions:
+These utilities have been tested with Linux 4.18.0 and the following software
+versions:
   - `python` == 3.9.7
   - `matplotlib` == 3.5.1
   - `jedi` == 0.18.1
   - `scipy` == 1.8.0
   - `numpy` == 1.22.2
   - `pandas` == 1.4.0
+  - `seaborn` == 0.11.2

 ##  Usage